Niranjan2054/bookstore/README.md

-# neofusionsoc
+# BookStore
 **Verion 1.0.0**

-This is the web designing and development project for Neo Fusion School Of Computer.
+This is the web designing and development project for Book Store.

 ---
 ## Requirements for local setup: